Simulated annealing

 Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function.
 Specifically, it is a metaheuristic to approximate global optimization in a large search space for an optimization problem.
+For large numbers of local optima, SA can find the global optimum.
 It is often used when the search space is discrete (for example the traveling salesman problem, the boolean satisfiability problem, protein structure prediction, and job-shop scheduling).
-For problems where finding an approximate global optimum is more important than finding a precise local optimum in a fixed amount of time, simulated annealing may be preferable to exact algorithms such as gradient descent or branch and bound.
+For problems where a fixed amount of computing resource is available, finding an approximate global optimum may be more relevant than attempting to find a precise local optimum.
+In such cases, SA may be preferable to exact algorithms such as gradient descent or branch and bound.
+The problems solved by SA are currently formulated by an objective function of many variables, subject to several mathematical constraints.
+In practice, a constraint violation can be penalized as part of the objective function.

+Similar techniques have been independently introduced on several occasions, including Pincus (1970), Khachaturyan et al. (1979, 1981), Kirkpatrick, Gelatt and Vecchi (1983), and Cerny (1985).
+In 1983, this approach was used by Kirkpatrick, Gelatt Jr., and Vecchi for a solution of the traveling salesman problem.
+They also proposed its current name, simulated annealing.

 The name of the algorithm comes from annealing in metallurgy, a technique involving heating and controlled cooling of a material to alter its physical properties.
-Both are attributes of the material that depend on their thermodynamic free energy.
-Heating and cooling the material affects both the temperature and the thermodynamic free energy or Gibbs energy.

-Simulated annealing can be used for very hard computational optimization problems where exact algorithms fail; even though it usually achieves an approximate solution to the global minimum, it could be enough for many practical problems.

-The problems solved by SA are currently formulated by an objective function of many variables, subject to several constraints.
-In practice, the constraint can be penalized as part of the objective function.

-Similar techniques have been independently introduced on several occasions, including Pincus (1970), Khachaturyan et al (1979, 1981), Kirkpatrick, Gelatt and Vecchi (1983), and Cerny (1985).
-In 1983, this approach was used by Kirkpatrick, Gelatt Jr., Vecchi, for a solution of the traveling salesman problem.
-They also proposed its current name, simulated annealing.

 This notion of slow cooling implemented in the simulated annealing algorithm is interpreted as a slow decrease in the probability of accepting worse solutions as the solution space is explored.
 Accepting worse solutions allows for a more extensive search for the global optimal solution.
-In general, simulated annealing algorithms work as follows.
-The temperature progressively decreases from an initial positive value to zero.
-At each time step, the algorithm randomly selects a solution close to the current one, measures its quality, and moves to it according to the temperature-dependent probabilities of selecting better or worse solutions, which during the search respectively remain at 1 (or positive) and decrease toward zero.
+Simulated annealing algorithms work by progressively decreasing the temperature from an initial positive value to zero.
+At each time step, the algorithm randomly selects a solution close to the current one, measures its quality, and moves to it according to the temperature-dependent probabilities of selecting better or worse solutions.

-The simulation can be performed either by a solution of kinetic equations for density functions or by using the stochastic sampling method.
+The simulation can be performed either by a solution of kinetic equations for probability density functions, or by using a stochastic sampling method.
 The method is an adaptation of the Metropolis–Hastings algorithm, a Monte Carlo method to generate sample states of a thermodynamic system, published by N. Metropolis et al. in 1953.

 Overview

-The state of some physical systems, and the function E(s) to be minimized, is analogous to the internal energy of the system in that state.
+The state s of some physical systems, and the function E(s) to be minimized, is analogous to the internal energy of the system in that state.
 The goal is to bring the system, from an arbitrary initial state, to a state with the minimum possible energy.